Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 ### Prepare JSON for REST operations

-You'll use the REST interface to submit JSON definitions for your Azure Cognitive Search components.
+You'll use the REST interface to submit JSON definitions for your Azure AI Search components.

 1. In Visual Studio Code, in the **24-knowledge-store** folder, expand the **create-search** folder and select **data_source.json**.
 This file contains a JSON definition for a data source named **margies-knowledge-data**.
 2. Replace the **YOUR_CONNECTION_STRING** placeholder with the connection string for your Azure storage account, which should resemble the following: